aladagemre/python-js-twitter-oauth/AuthMechanism.md

 ## CallbackURL Backend => Popup Frontent

 Backend generates a token using this data and renders templates/token.html containing a javascript code and generated token information.
-JS Code calls window.opener.setToken and window.opener.setScreenName methods.
+JS Code calls window.opener.setToken method to notify main window.
+Then closes itself (the popup).

-Meanwhile, our frontend (main window) javascript code periodically check whether redirection came back to localhost.
-Since the redirection above results in our callback URL with token.html rendered, the check will succeed.
-It will close the popup window.

-**TODO:** it may be possible that the window is closed before setToken method is fired.

 ## Frontend